jinhoon227/Tensorflow/README.md

 ### Tensorflow Traning
-This is for private study about machine learing(Tensorflow).
+This is for private study about machine learning(Tensorflow).